limeleaf-collective/website/content/members/blain-smith.md

 Blain has spent 27 years working in web, video streaming, gaming, cloud services, distributed systems, and networking.
-He has held many tehnical lead roles and worked closely with product leadership to build software solutions.
+He has held many technical lead roles and worked closely with product leadership to build software solutions.

 <!-- more -->